 Sure, you can hover the mouse cursor on the battery icon on the Windows 10 taskbar to see the remaining battery capacity in percentage but clicking on the battery icon each time to know the remaining battery charge in terms of percentage doesn’t make sense at all.

-Rather than clicking on the battery icon every time you want to know the remaining battery level in terms of percentage, you can download a free software called BatteryBar.
+Rather than clicking on the battery icon every time you want to know the remaining battery level in terms of percentage, you can download free software called BatteryBar.

 The BatteryBar appears on the taskbar right after you install the program.
-But if it’s not showing up taskbar, right-click on the empty spot on the taskbar, click Toolbars and then click BatteryBar to show BatteryBar on your Windows 10 taskbar.
+But if it’s not showing up taskbar, right-click on the empty spot on the taskbar, click Toolbars, and then click BatteryBar to show BatteryBar on your Windows 10 taskbar.

-The basic, free version of BatteryBar doesn’t display low, critical and full battery notifications.
+The basic, free version of BatteryBar doesn’t display low, critical, and full battery notifications.
 Also, there is no way to change or customize the default look of the BatteryBar on the taskbar with custom themes and fonts.
 That said, the default look of the BatteryBar is really nice.

-Last but not the least, the BatteryBar program is very low on system resources.
+Last but not least, the BatteryBar program is very low on system resources.
 So you can keep it running all the time without worrying about resource usage.

 Tip: Once you add BatteryBar to the taskbar, you can either hide the original Windows 10 battery icon.